geb/geb/doc/manual/src/chapters/080-javascript.md

 ### Executing Arbitrary Code

-The `js` object also has an `exec()` method that can be used to run snippets of Javascript.
+The `js` object also has an `exec()` method that can be used to run snippets of JavaScript.
 It is identical to the [JavascriptExecutor.executeScript()](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) method, except that it takes its arguments in the other order…

     assert js.exec(1, 2, "return arguments[0] + arguments[1];") == 3

 You might be wondering why the order has been changed (i.e. the arguments go _before_ the script).
-It makes writing multiline javascript more convenient…
+It makes writing multiline JavaScript more convenient…

     js.exec 1, 2, """
         someJsMethod();